shuming1211/CMU_Project_SentimentPolarityAnalyzer/README.md

 # CMU_Project_SentimentPolarityAnalyzer
-Implemented a Natural Language Processing (NLP) system with 86% accuracy by supervised algorithm of binary logistic regression.
+Implemented a Natural Language Processing (NLP) system on movie review with 86% accuracy by supervised algorithm of binary logistic regression.

-Dataset is about movie review.